 \(23\; \times \;0.01\; = \;0.23\)

-To perform \(23\; \times \;0.01\), I visualize the number 23 divided into 100 equal groups.
-I decompose 23 into 20 + 3.
+Multiply by one hundredth is the same as dividing by 100.
+So to calculate \(23\; \times \;0.01\), I visualized the number 23 divided into 100 equal groups.
+I decomposed 23 into 20 + 3.

-\(\begin{array}{l}20\; \div \;100\; = \;0.20\\3\; \div \;100\; = \;0.03\\0.20\ ;+\;0.03\;=\;0.23\end{array}\)
+\(\begin{array}{l}20\; \div \;100\; = \;0.20\\3\; \div \;100\; = \;0.03\\0.20\;+\;0.03\;=\;0.23\end{array}\)

-Source: Adapted from CFORP, En avant, les maths, 5e année, ML, Nombres, pp. 4-8.
+Source: Adapted and translated from En avant, les maths, 5e, ML, Nombres, pp. 4-8.

 Skill: Estimating Sums and Differences of Decimal Numbers to Hundredths, and Explaining the Strategies Used